 Tuesday, October 22, 2013

-Vincent is insisting on being an orange robot and I know for a fact he is not going to let me put a box on his head so I decided to just crochet a hat for him.
+Vincent is insisting on being an orange robot, and I know for a fact he is not going to let me put a box on his head, so I decided to just crochet a hat for him.
 I purchased a pattern off Etsy from Just be Happy Crochet Creations by Alessandra Hayden, the pattern link is https://www.etsy.com/transaction/156285182?ref=fb2_tnx_title.
-I know mine looks a bit different because Sir Happy Pants did not want earflaps or the knobs on the side of it and for that matter a face of any kind!
+I know mine looks a bit different because Sir Happy Pants did not want earflaps or the knobs on the side of it or, for that matter, a face of any kind!
 I talked him into some button eyes and a mouth.
 I think it turned out cute, not sure if it is very representative of a robot, but at least I can get him to put it on his head.

 Thursday, October 3, 2013

 I knew there had to be a better way.
-After some research I found a tool called the Kumihimo plate.
-Kumihimo translated means "gathering of threads".
-The earliest Kumihimo in Japan is believed to be dated to the Nara Period (645-784 AD).
+After some research, I found a tool called the Kumihimo plate.
+Kumihimo translated means "gathering of threads."
+The earliest Kumihimo in Japan is believed to be dated back to the Nara Period (645-784 AD).

-1. After measuring out my desired length I wrap my floss around the bobbins that came in my kit.
-(These bobbins are the bomb!!)
-If you do not need such long strands of floss you may be able to get by without using bobbins.
+1. After measuring out my desired length, I wrapped my floss around the bobbins that came in my kit - these bobbins are the bomb!!!
+If you do not need such long strands of floss, you may be able to get by without using bobbins.

 3. Now you will want to lay your floss flat on the Kumihimo plate and place one thread into #11, the next into #12, and the last into #14.
 While you are braiding, you will want to hold the base of your braid with your thumb to keep it taught and laying flat.